-Overview of MHSAA Officials Program1 Suspended Contests/Inclement Weather 21 ndependent Contractor Status Officials Ratings 22 Gender and Ethnicity Position Statement Postseason Tournament Opportunities 25 Covenant With Sports Officials Registered Assigners 29 Code for MHSAA Athletic Officials2 Local Approved Associations 30 Social Media Guidelines Recruitment and Mentorship 31 Conflict of Interest Policy Association Trainers 31 Additional Expectations/Recruitment of Officials4 Registered Observers 32 Registration Policies and Procedures Members in Good Standing (MIGS) 32 Out-of-State, Reciprocity with Other States, Transfer Officials8 Association Requirement Submission Deadlines 32 Adverse Action Procedures for Officials and Assigners9 Assigner and Association Leadership Meeting 33 Emblems, Logos, Patches and Uniforms10 MHSAA Recognized Officials Camps and Clinics 33 Playing Rules and Enforcement13 MHSAA "Legacy" Mentorship Program 34 Situation Management and Officials Reports14 MHSAA Officials Awards Program 36 Ejections 2023-24 Quick Reference Calendar A-1 Officials Report Procedure17 2023-24 MHSAA Postseason Tournament Fees A-2 Media and Photography18 2023-24 MHSAA Playing Rule Adoptions A-3 School Contest Contracts Officials Insurance Program A-10 Officials Schedules MHSAA Protocol for Concussions A-11 Regular-Season Contest Delays19 Index A-12 failure to Fulfill MHSAA Representative Council A-12
+Overview of MHSAA Officials Program1 Suspended Contests/Inclement Weather .21 ndependent Contractor Status Officials Ratings .22 Gender and Ethnicity Position Statement Postseason Tournament Opportunities .25 Covenant With Sports Officials Registered Assigners .29 Code for MHSAA Athletic Officials2 Local Approved Associations .30 Social Media Guidelines Registered Observers .30 Conflict of Interest Policy Recruitment and Mentorship .31 Additional Expectations/Recruitment of Officials4 Association Trainers .31 Registration Policies and Procedures Members in Good Standing (MIGS) .32 Out-of-State, Reciprocity with Other States, Transfer Officials8 Association Requirement Submission Deadlines .32 Adverse Action Procedures for Officials and Assigners9 Assigner and Association Leadership Meeting .32 Emblems, Logos, Patches and Uniforms10 MHSAA Recognized Officials Camps and Clinics .33 Playing Rules and Enforcement13 MHSAA "Legacy" Mentorship Program .34 Situation Management and Officials Reports14 Officials Insurance Coverage .35 Ejections MHSAA Officials Awards Program .36 Officials Report Procedure17 2023-24 Quick Reference Calendar .A-1 Media and Photography18 2023-24 MHSAA Postseason Tournament Fees .A-2 School Contest Contracts 2023-24 MHSAA Playing Rule Adoptions .A-3 Officials Schedules Officials Insurance Program ۱-10 Regular-Season Contest Delays19 MHSAA Protocol for Concussions \-11 Failure to Fulfill Index ۱-12 Cancelled Contests MHSAA Representative Council ۱-12 elcome to the exciting and critically important avocation of officiating school sports.
+The MHSAA Officials Guidebook has two purposes: First, it is intended to provide prospective officials with the information necessary to determine if they have the desire, ability and character to become one of the essential ingredients to interscholastic athletics in Michigan.
+Second, it provides both new and veteran officials reminders of policies and procedures that must be followed if they are to remain in good standing with the Michigan High School Athletic Association and its more than 1,500 member junior high/middle schools and senior high schools.